amarmer/Singleton-Without-PImpl/README.md

-## Hiding Singleton Implementation without PImpl
+## Destructible Singleton without PImpl

 The classic PImpl (Pointer to Implementation) is a well-known C++ pattern to hide implementation details from header files.</br>
 However it requires heap allocation via `std::unique_ptr<Impl>`, which may not always be desirable.</br>